BLUE HORIZON 1261

 "I want to keep it, Durant.
 It has become my favorite garment."

-The cargo master frowned and stood up straight, completely filling the doorway.
+The cargo master frowned and stood up, completely filling the doorway.
 "You know that's not permissible," he told her.

 Ivy shook her head.
 "With so many boxes of clothing, no one will miss it," she said with a subtle shrug of her shoulders.

-Durant tightened the stance of crossed arms.
+Durant crossed his arms.
 "With a detailed manifest, it will be missed, and I'm not just talking about my own list.
-The customer's list has every crate itemized with descriptions of everything inside, including size, material and even the eventual destination of the garment through its distributor."
+The customer's list has every crate itemized with descriptions of everything inside, including size, material, product number and even the eventual destination of each garment through its distributor."